Abdullah-Javed127/dataset_creation/README.md

-Hey, this is for my FYP(Final Year Project).
-Using Groq api, i've curated a dataset that's important for training a distilled-gpt2 model.
+Hey, I created this to assist myself in a Project that I was working on.
+Using Groq api, I curated a dataset that's important for training a model.
 To run this on your own:

 -Change the prompt to your need.